While our culture is death-obsessed in the morbid curiosity sense, we are also a grief-avoidant society. I learned this when my mom died.

 Let’s use this time together, then, to do a deep dive on what grief looks like so that we can reset expectations, and then talk about how to weave in self-care (via self-care tips!) as a vital part of a new normal in which grief (and joy!) exists.

-Writing about it or writing a letter to them.
+- Writing about it or writing a letter to them, or even keeping a journal.

 Here are a few options to help bring up those memories, and give you an outlet for sharing them:

-Consider looking through pictures and old articles, take memories and create a way to remember or honor a loved one in your present life.
+- Consider looking through pictures and old articles, take inspiration from your memories and create a way to remember or honor a loved one in your present life.

-Consider giving a gift or donation in honor of a loved one.
+- Consider giving a gift or donation in honor of a loved one, to something they loved and that gave their life increased meaning.

-19 Examples of Self Care Activities to Try When Grieving
+19 Example of Self Care Activities to Try When Grieving

 Self-care is a purposeful activity that promotes our physical, emotional and mental health.
 Self-care can lead to: